 - Maintaining a log of work completed, left to be done, and flagging overdue testing,

 - Having the sample’s results reviewed, approved, or flagged for further action,

 - Reporting results back to the submitter, and

-- providing management reports on the lab’s performance, including key performance indicators (KPI).
+- Providing management reports on the lab’s performance, including key performance indicators (KPI).

 In addition, the results of the instrumental analysis could be fed directly into the LIMS, reducing clerical work.
-Finally, the system would help streamline workflow by providing a central repository for data and information, one that could be queried for status, worklists (noting priority and overdue samples) for each analyst/test.
+Finally, the LIMS would help streamline workflow by providing a central repository for data and information, one that could be queried for status, worklists (noting priority and overdue samples) for each analyst/test.
 It replaces the laboratory paper chase with an easy-to-use controlled environment for finding out what work has to be done, organizing results and sending those results to the submitter.
-All of the data/information is in one place making it easy to manage and use.
+All of the data/information is in one place, making it easy to manage and use.

 What does that mean for our aquarists?
 Any data they need on an exhibit’s conditions are easily found, extracted, plotted and evaluated.
 If desired, an overview of the facilities condition can be had and deviations from normal identified before they become serious.
-If samples need to be resubmitted for further work, it’s a simple matter of logging in, making the request and waiting for the results.
+If samples need to be resubmitted for further work, it’s a simple matter of logging into the LIMS, making the request and waiting for the results.